RolnickLab/Forest-Monitoring/tests/test.md

-Add more tests here later
+Add more unit tests here.